-As you were emailed 2 weeks before the semester began, we'll be hitting the ground running the very first class.
-So each student must have read Robert McKee's STORY handout by Jan.
-20. Also, each student must bring to the table an original, new story idea to be developed over the course of the semester.
-It cannot have been created for/used in another class or previous writing project.
-Your idea will be strength-tested in class to ensure it has the legs to sustain a feature, and it will need to be refined by you and approved by both instructors before proceeding.
+As you were emailed before the semester began, we'll be hitting the ground running the very first class.
+So each student must have read Vogler's "Hero's Journey" handout and Robert McKee's "Story" handout by Jan.
+18. Also, each student must bring to the table an original story idea to be developed this term.
+It cannot have been created for another class, or recycled from a previous writing/film project.
+Your idea will be strength-tested in class to ensure it has the legs to sustain a feature, and it will be refined by you and approved by us before proceeding.